thinng/GraphDTA/README.md

 The models include GINConvNet, GATNet, GAT_GCN, and GCNNet.

 ## 3. Train a prediction model
 To train a model using training data.
+The model is chosen if it gains the best MSE for testing data.
+This follows how a model was chosen in https://github.com/hkmztrk/DeepDTA.
 Running

 ```sh
 python training.py 0 0 0